bazelbuild/bazel/site/contributing.md

 When modifying Bazel, you want to make sure that the following still works:

+* Build a distribution archive with `bazel build //:bazel-distfile`.
+After unzipping it in a new empty directory, run `bash compile.sh all` there.
-* Bootstrap test with `sh compile.sh all` after having removed the `output` directory: it rebuilds Bazel with `./compile.sh`, Bazel with the `compile.sh` Bazel and Bazel with the Bazel-built binary.
+  It rebuilds Bazel with `./compile.sh`, Bazel with the `compile.sh` Bazel and Bazel with the Bazel-built binary.
 It compares if the constructed Bazel builts are identical and then runs all bazel tests with `bazel test //src/... //third_party/ijar/...`.
 This is what we use at Google